sananakhmedov/validator-openstreetmap/README.md

 CREATE EXTENSION postgis; CREATE EXTENSION hstore;

- - http://download.osgeo.org/postgis/windows/pg10/ postgis should be installed
-    and "CREATE EXTENSION postgis; CREATE EXTENSION hstore;" those extensions should be run inside of "map-db" database.

 > after all third party apps installed like npm and postgresql below command can be run
 > in ROOT